Reflections on Nunavut 25+

 Massey College

 Nunavut is celebrating its 25th year in 2024.
-The Harvard Club of Toronto and Massey College will mark this important milestone with Paul Okalik and Graham White.
-Join us on September 25th to hear their insiders' perspective on Nunavut’s creation and how they see the territory today.
+The Harvard Club of Toronto and Massey College marked this important milestone with former premier Paul Okalik, Prof Emeritus Graham White and Massey fellow Riley Yesno on September 25th.

 The Harvard Club of Toronto (HCT) has hosted an Indigenous Issues Series of webinars for the last two years, discussing housing, food scarcity, reconciliation, resource management and other issues with Indigenous leaders and researchers from Canada and the USA.
 Harvard University’s Native American Program (HUNAP) harkens back to the 1650 charter which committed to “the education of English and Indian youth”; today it supports teaching and research efforts with Native faculty and +1,000 Native Harvard alumni.
 This is the HCT’s first in person event in the series.